nationalarchives/ds-caselaw-data-enrichment-service/docs/legislation/legislation-annotator.md

 ```xml
 <ref href="http://www.legislation.gov.uk/id/ukpga/2006/46/" uk:canonical="2006 c.
 46" uk:type="legislation">Companies Act 2006</ref>
 ```
-References to primary legislation are enclosed in `</ref>` tags with the following five attributes:
+References to primary legislation are enclosed in `</ref>` tags with the following three attributes:

 * `href`: the TNA URI for the detected piece of primary legislation
 * `uk:canonical`: the citation, componsed of the year and chapter number assigned to the detected piece of primary legislation